RD2153874/FlowSource-migration-utility/README.md

-# FlowSource Migration Agent
+# FlowSource Migration Utility

-🚀 Intelligent Utility tool that automates the conversion of Backstage applications into FlowSource applications using official documentation and configuration files.
+🚀 Intelligent utility tool that automates the conversion of Backstage applications into FlowSource applications using official documentation and configuration files.

 ## 🎯 Overview